 The provided flue coupling must be attached to the exhaust coupling on the furnace top panel.
 Use provided bands.
-See steps below. and FIGURE 26.
+See steps below and FIGURE 22.

-- 1 Remove the caution tag from the flue coupling. - 2 Fully insert flue coupling with both bands loosely attached on the furnace exhaust coupling. - 3 Insert PVC exhaust pipe through flue coupling Ensure vent pipe is fully seated into exhaust coupling. - 4 Tighten both top and bottom bands to 40in-lbs.
+- 1 Remove the caution tag from the flue coupling. - Fully insert flue coupling with both bands loosely attached on the furnace exhaust coupling. - Insert PVC exhaust pipe through flue coupling.
+Ensure vent pipe is fully seated into exhaust coupling. - 4 Tighten both top and bottom bands (do not use glue or silicone to attach) to 40in-lbs.